Britain's FTSE 100 gets boost after weak dollar helps commodities

 The rally in oil prices came even after data showed the crude market remained oversupplied.

+Oil slipped below $35 a barrel, however, on oversupply pressures and scepticism that Venezuela’s effort to lobby crude producers for output cuts would succeed.

-FTSE 350 Oil and Gas shares surged 5.6 percent.
-Adding the most points to the index was Royal Dutch Shell , up 6.1 percent and contributing over 13 points to the FTSE 100’s rise.
+FTSE 350 Oil and Gas shares surged 5.2 percent.
+Adding the most points to the index was Royal Dutch Shell , up 6 percent and contributing around 13 points to the FTSE 100’s rise.

 Shell reported results in line with consensus predictions.
 While it reported its lowest annual income in at least 13 years, it follows a week where the likes of BP and Exxon Mobil reported earnings that disappointed analyst expectations.